 Watch this video of Don Crocker, Executive Director and CEO of the Support Center for Nonprofit Management, talk about when to hire an interim executive:

-Search our Statewide Nonprofit under "Interim Management" for experienced interims.
-Note: listed interim EDs/CEOs must have completed at least two successful interim ED assignments to be in the Resource Directory.
-We speak with nonprofit references to confirm this.
-You may also know of an organization that has engaged an interim, and they may be able to make a recommendation.
+Search our Consultants & Other Nonprofit Specialists page under "Interim Management" for experienced interims.
+Note: listed interim EDs/CEOs must have completed at least two successful interim ED assignments to be in our Resource Directory and referred by us.
+We speak with interim EDs' nonprofit references to confirm this.
+You may also know an organization that has engaged an interim, and they may be able to make a recommendation.

 The board should lead the interview process.
 You may also want to include staff.
 The interim ED may only be in your organization for a short time, but it’s still important that they are a good match for your mission, values, and culture.
 Once the interim ED is in place, make sure they have the authority, stature, and support to make permanent decisions.